Stories Move People. Statistics Don't.

 Do we really need professional production?

 For donor-facing campaigns, yes.
-Quality signals credibility.
+The quality or your storytelling signals credibility.
 Your donors want to see your mission represented with the same care you bring to your work.

 Reports explain impact.